In this article

 Ultimately, follow your intuition when deciding who to do business with, in order to protect your business finances and prevent fraud.

-Build your business credit score with Ramp's corporate card
+Build your business credit score with a Ramp Business Credit Card

-Ramp is a modern expense management platform that comes with a spending account.
+Ramp is a modern business credit card and expense management platform.
 Unlike traditional credit cards, we don't run a credit check to determine your eligibility.
 Instead, you'll just have to provide your employer identification number (EIN) and have at least $25,000 in a business bank account.

 With our sales-based underwriting, you may even be eligible for a higher credit limit than with other cards.